 - a.
 Spring Development.
 Cost-share is authorized under N574 Spring Development practice. - b.
+Exclusion costs for fields dedicated to the harvest of crops or forage production. - c.
 Reconstruction: The Soil and Water Conservation Program will not pay for the rebuilding of fence.
 High Tensile Electric (HTE) is recommended to lower landowner costs if a rebuild is necessary.